a-bakos/books-courses/README.md

 # BRAINFEED
-List of books currently existing in my tech and soft-skills mini-library.
+List of books currently existing in my tech business and soft-skills mini-library.
 Items that are on the way, and a collection of titles to be grabbed.
 Main topics are IT or related, and soft-skills.
 Books that are important to my professional & personal goals.
 These are physical copies, I do not include e-books here nor any blogs.
 Reading list properly tracked from 2016.